bowtree00/rubyJungleRails/README.md

 1. Fork & Clone
 2. Run `bundle install` to install dependencies

+NOTE: If you have an issue installing, do this:
+ - `sudo apt-get install libmagickwand-dev` then back to `bundle install`

 3. Create `config/database.yml` by copying `config/database.example.yml`
 4. Create `config/secrets.yml` by copying `config/secrets.example.yml`
 5. Run `bin/rake db:reset` to create, load and seed db